NuGetPackageExplorer/NuGetPackageExplorer/README.md

 ```

 Return codes:
-Tool will return `-1` if the package is no full valid.
+Tool will return `-1` if the package is not fully valid.
 Details will be printed to the console.

 #### To Do